 Consider a co-op program, where students have a paid work term in an industry in their field.
 They get hands-on experience alongside an opportunity to network.
 Internships are another great option.
 These can take place in summers or during the academic year and may even lead to a future full-time gig.
 Internships used to have a bad rap for being unpaid (Remember?), but they’re now covered under the Canada Labour Code, so interns will at least be paid minimum wage.

 Becoming an apprentice, where your young adult can learn a trade, art, or job under the formal supervision of an experienced professional, is another way to get some paid experience and gain valuable networking contacts.
 Your provincial or territorial employment office will often have resources for applying for apprenticeship roles.
-Alternatively, check out the Canadian Apprenticeship Forum to see what qualifications will set up your child for success.

 Signing up for Mydoh is an easy way to help kids and teens learn how to save for school, or manage their money while they’re away from home learning.
 It’s a great resource for important skills that will help them excel in the real world.